 This paper describes an ongoing project to develop an interactive dance/physical theatre work entitled Encoded.
 The focus is on the use of motion capture and real-time fluid simulation to create systems that we hope performers and audiences find stimulating and engaging.
 Preliminary findings from a qualitative study of performers experiences with the system raise a number of issues, including the challenges of creating theatrical meaning with interactive systems, using Contact Improvisation as a metaphor for engaging creative systems, and the impact that largescale projections can have on performers engagement

-Ferguson, S., Johnston, A.J., Ballard, K.J., Tan, C. & Perera-Schulz, D. 2012, 'Visual feedback of acoustic data for speech therapy: model and design parameters', Proceedings of the 7th Audio Mostly Conference: A Conference on Interaction with Sound, Audio Mostly, ACM, Corfu, Greece, pp. 135-140.View/Download from: UTS OPUS
+Ferguson, S, Johnston, AJ, Ballard, KJ, Tan, C & Perera-Schulz, D 2012, 'Visual feedback of acoustic data for speech therapy: model and design parameters', Proceedings of the 7th Audio Mostly Conference: A Conference on Interaction with Sound, Audio Mostly Conference: A Conference on Interaction with Sound, ACM, Corfu, Greece, pp. 135-140.View/Download from: Publisher's site

 Feedback, usually of a verbal nature, is important for speech therapy sessions.
 Some disadvantages exist however with traditional methods of speech therapy, and visual feedback of acoustic data is a useful alternative that can be used to complement typical clinical sessions.
 Visual feedback has been investigated before, and in this paper we propose sev- eral new prototypes.
 From these prototypes we develop an iterative model of analysing the design of feedback sys- tems by examining the feedback process.
 From this iterative model, we then extract methods to inform design of visual feedback systems for speech therapy